-- Discussion Drivers (15%): Twice during the term, you will find a recent report or case study (either academic or media-based) and share it with the class via Canvas and lead a brief discussion in class about it. - Class Participation (15%): I expect that each student will come to class prepared and ready to contribute to the conversation.
+- Discussion Drivers (15%): Twice during the term, you will find a recent report or case study (either academic or media-based) and share it with the class via Canvas. - Class Participation (15%): I expect that each student will come to class prepared and ready to contribute to the conversation.
 I do not intend to take attendance, but repeated absences will be reflected in your participation grade.
 Participation can occur in a variety of ways, including through activity on the Canvas site, such as posting articles or media reports that are relevant to class discussions, or engaging in thoughtful debate with students on the discussion board.

 There is no final exam in this course.
-On Tuesday of the final exam week during the normally scheduled class time, students will give a brief (~10-15 minute) presentation of their final paper.
+On Tuesday of the final exam week during the normally scheduled class time, students will give a brief ( $\sim 10$ minute) presentation of their final paper.